 The Summer I Turned Pretty Trilogy by Jenny Han

 Belly and her family along with the Fishers have spent every summer of her life at a beach house in Cousins Beach (a fictional town said to resemble the Outer Banks in North Carolina along with Cape Cod and the Hamptons).
-But, this summer for Belly feels different.
-It is the summer where she feels pretty for the first time ever.

-I’ve always taken Belly’s declaration that she feels “pretty” as more of a declaration of confidence and not of a declaration of physical appearance.
 She has grown into her own person and is no longer a little girl.
 With this newfound confidence, Belly’s world opens, and life begins.

-The Summer Series is a fantastic North Carolina read.
-It captures the pure innocence of a first crush, a first love, the heartbreak of losing a dear friend, and the shattering realization that there is more to the world than what our adolescent selves have always believed.
+They capture the pure innocence of a first crush, a first love, the heartbreak of losing a dear friend, and the shattering realization that there is more to the world than what our adolescent selves have always believed.

 Keeping The Moon by Sarah Dessen

-Colie Sparks didn’t want to spend her summer in the small town of Colby, North Carolina.
 When her famous mother ships off to Europe, she has no choice but to hang out for the next few months with her Aunt Mira.

-While Colie’s there, she decides to get a job at the nearby diner.
-She meets Morgan and Isabel, who befriend her and take her under their wing.
 And then there’s Norman.
 He wants Colie to pose for one of his paintings, which really throws her because back home, she’s called a loser and made fun of.
-But things are different in Colby.
-New friends help her realize her inner beauty; she’s not really the misfit she thinks she is.

 Look Homeward, Angel by Thomas Wolfe

-Published in 1929, most unique about Look Homeward, Angel is that the book is sneaky classic fiction.
-Deceiving because although Look Homeward, Angel is technically fiction, Wolfe infamously writes about all of the people he met in Asheville, North Carolina.
+Deceiving because although Look Homeward, Angel is technically untrue, Wolfe infamously writes about all of the people he met in Asheville, North Carolina.

-Wolfe barely changed their names.
-Most of the town’s regulars could easily pick out themselves in rather unflattering depictions.
-Originally, poorly received, once the townspeople (and more so Wolfe) became famous, Asheville took pride in their young author.
+First poorly received, once the townspeople (and more so Wolfe) became famous, Asheville took pride in their young author.

 Look Homeward, Angel is a coming of age story about a passionate young boy struck with restlessness and wanderlust.
 Wolfe is also famous for later noting that “you can never go home again.”